mheily/libkqueue/README.md

 Build & Running only the test suite
 -----------------------------------
-Helpful to see the behavior of the tests on systems with native `kqueue`, e.g: OSX, FreeBSD
+Helpful to see the behavior of the tests on systems with native `kqueue`, e.g: macOS, FreeBSD

-    cmake . --config test/CMakeLists.txt
+    cmake . test/CMakeLists.txt
     make -C test/
     ./test/libkqueue-test

+To enable tests which expose bugs in native kqueue implementations pass `-DWITH_NATIVE_KQUEUE_BUGS=1` to cmake. i.e. `cmake . test/CMakeLists.txt -DWITH_NATIVE_KQUEUE_BUGS=1`.

 Debugging
 ---------